Static vacuum extensions with prescribed Bartnik boundary data near a general static vacuum metric: Introduction

 We also note that if $\pi_1(M \setminus \Omega) =0$ (for example, $\Omega$ is a large ball), one can choose to foliate along any open subset $\hat \Sigma_t$ of an analytic hypersurface $\Sigma_t$ in Theorem~\ref{generic}.
 The above theorems also lead to other applications as we shall discuss below.

-The well-known Uniqueness Theorem of Static Black Holes says that an asymptotically flat, static vacuum triple $(M, \bar g, \bar u)$ with $\bar u=0$ on the boundary $\partial M$ must belong to the Schwarzschild family.
+The well-known Uniqueness Theorem of Static Black Holes says that an asymptotically flat, static vacuum triple $(M, \bar g, \bar u)$ with $\bar u=0$ on the boundary $\partial M$ must belong to the Schwarzschild family~\cite{ Israel:1968, Robinson:1977, Bunting-Masood-ul-Alam:1987}.
 Note that a Schwarzschild manifold has the following special properties: \begin{enumerate} \item $\bar u =0$ on the boundary $\partial M$, which implies that $\partial M$ has zero mean curvature. \item $(M, \bar g)$ is foliated by stable, constant mean curvature $(n-1)$-dimensional spheres. \end{enumerate}

-It is tempting to ask whether one can characterize Schwarzschild by replacing Item~\eqref{it:CMC} with other geometric conditions.
-For example, it is natural to ask whether one may replace Item~\eqref{it:CMC} by \begin{enumerate} \item[(1$^\prime$)] $\bar u>0$ is very small on $\partial M $, and $\partial M$ has constant mean curvature $H_{\partial M}>0$ that is very small. \end{enumerate} We make a general remark regarding Item~(\ref{it:CMC'}$^\prime$).
+It is tempting to ask whether the Schwarzschild metrics can be characterized by replacing Item~\eqref{it:CMC} with other geometric conditions.
+For example, it is natural to ask whether one may replace {the minimal surface in Item~\eqref{it:CMC} with a nearby CMC surface:} \begin{enumerate} \item[(1$^\prime$)] $\bar u>0$ is very small on $\partial M $, and $\partial M$ has constant mean curvature $H_{\partial M}>0$ that is very small. \end{enumerate} We make a general remark regarding Item~(\ref{it:CMC'}$^\prime$).
 Any asymptotically flat metric (under mild asymptotic assumptions) has a foliation of stable CMC surfaces in an asymptotically flat end with the mean curvature going to zero at infinity by~\cite{Huisken-Yau:1996} (also, for example, \cite{Metzger:2007, Huang:2010}), but when the metric is static $\bar g$, the static potential $\bar u$ is very close to $1$ there and hence cannot be arbitrarily small.

 Our next corollary says that under both the assumptions Item~(\ref{it:CMC'}$^\prime$) and Item~\eqref{it:increasing}, the static uniqueness fails, as there are many, geometrically distinct static vacuum metrics satisfying both assumptions.